LWB-0524/LWB-0524.github.io/_pages/about.md

 ### Academic Background

+- **Bachelor of Engineering in Civil Engineering (Honours Degrees)**
-- **Bachelor's Degree in Civil Engineering**, Beijing University of Technology, 2020
+  - Beijing University of Technology, Beijing, China
+  - 09/2018-07/2022
+  - GPA: 3.92/4.0 (Rank:3/155, Top 2%)
+  - Be recommended for admission to a master’s degree without an entrance exam
-- **Master's Degree in Building Information Modeling**, Beijing University of Technology, 2023
+- **Masters by Research in Smart Construction**, Beijing University of Technology, 09/2022-07/2025

 ### Research Interests